Victoria and Albert Museum: Ceramics and glass

-The glass collection covers 4000 years of glassmaking, and has over 6000 items from Africa, Britain, Europe, America and Asia.
+The glass collection covers 4000 years of glassmaking, and has over 6000 pieces from Africa, Britain, Europe, America and Asia.
 The earliest glassware on display comes from Ancient Egypt and continues through the Ancient Roman, Medieval, Renaissance covering areas such as Venetian glass and Bohemian glass and more recent periods, including Art Nouveau glass by Louis Comfort Tiffany and Émile Gallé, the Art Deco style is represented by several examples by René Lalique.
 There are many examples of crystal chandeliers, both English, displayed in the British galleries, and foreign – for example, a Venetian one attributed to Giuseppe Briati and dated to about 1750.
 The stained glass collection is possibly the finest in the world, covering the medieval to modern periods, and covering Europe as well as Britain.
 Several examples of English 16th-century heraldic glass is displayed in the British Galleries.
 Many well-known designers of stained glass are represented in the collection including, from the 19th century: Dante Gabriel Rossetti, Edward Burne-Jones and William Morris.
 There is also an example of Frank Lloyd Wright's work in the collection.
-20th-century designers include Harry Clarke, John Piper, Patrick Reyntiens, Veronica Whall and Brian Clarke.
+Notable designers of the 20th-century represented include Harry Clarke, John Piper, Patrick Reyntiens, Veronica Whall and Brian Clarke.

 The main gallery was redesigned in 1994, the glass balustrade on the staircase and mezzanine are the work of Danny Lane, the gallery covering contemporary glass opened in 2004 and the sacred silver and stained-glass gallery in 2005.
 In this latter gallery stained glass is displayed alongside silverware starting in the 12th century and continuing to the present.
 Some of the most outstanding stained glass, dated 1243–1248 comes from the Sainte-Chapelle, is displayed along with other examples in the new Medieval & Renaissance galleries.
 The important 13th-century glass beaker known as the Luck of Edenhall is also displayed in these galleries.
 Examples of British stained glass are displayed in the British Galleries.
-One of the most spectacular items in the collection is the chandelier by Dale Chihuly in the rotunda at the museum's main entrance.
+One of the most spectacular works in the collection is the chandelier by Dale Chihuly in the rotunda at the museum's main entrance.